BP Solar

 BP Solar was a manufacturer and installer of photovoltaic solar cells headquartered in Madrid, Spain, with production facilities in Frederick, MD, India and the People's Republic of China.
 It was a subsidiary of BP.

 History

 In 1981, BP acquired initially 50% of Lucas Energy Systems which became Lucas BP Solar Systems.
 The company became wholly owned by BP in the mid-1980s.
-In 1999, following BP's acquisition of Solarex's majority owner Amoco, it increased its stake in the American Solarex plant to 100%.
+When BP merged with Amoco in 1998 it acquired Amoco's 50% stake in Solarex.
+In 1999 it acquired Enron's stake in Solarex and consolidated its PV divisions into a new subsidiary named BP Solarex.
 In that year the company became the world's leading PV producer.
+In 2001 the division renamed itself BP Solar.